 Since its inception the VFUA has been the social organiser for umpiring, initially for both associations until the AFLUA took responsibility for its own functions.
 Events such as Wedding of the Year, Bay Cruise, theatre nights, ‘Gentleman’s night’ and the Variety Night were notable along with long standing favourites the Trots Night $1000 draw and golf days.

-Functions at the VFL grand final and the annual ball sent the season off with a bang and created many memories for those involved – and still do.
+As years have passed, and with more and more demands on members time, this social side has diminished during the season.
+Nevertheless functions at or after the VFL grand final and the annual ball sent the season off with a bang and created many memories for those involved – and still do.

 Recognition of members’ efforts has always been important and the association awards a number of trophies for success and commitment.
-It has always kept an account of its members’ achievements and published them regularly in print via the annual report and the scurrilous Man in white and electronically.
-As an early adopter of the internet the VFUA has had an active web site since 1998.
+It has always kept an account of its members’ achievements and published them regularly in print via the annual report and, until the mid-2010s the scurrilous Man in white and electronically on the VFUA web-site.
+The association has had an active web site since 1998.

 The strength of the VFUA is its members and those members are making the history of the association.